dmlc/dgl/examples/pytorch/lda/README.md

 We use DGL to propagate the information through edges to aggregate the distributions in doc/word nodes.
 The phi variables are updated during message passing.
 The theta / beta variables are updated after the nodes receive all edge messages.
-A separate function is used to produce perplexity per occurrence of word/doc tuple.
+A separate function is used to produce perplexity per occurrence of a word/doc pair.

 Example
 ---
 `%run example_20newsgroups.py`
  * Approximately matches scikit-learn training perplexity after 10 rounds of training.
- * Exactly matches scikit-learn training perplexity if word_z is set to lda.components_
+ * Exactly matches scikit-learn training perplexity if word_z is set to lda.components_.T
  * I think there is a bug in scikit-learn that testing perplexity(beta) is not correctly normalized.

 Advanced configurations
 ---
- * Set `step_size['word']=100` to obtain a MAP result on beta.
+ * Set `step_size['word']=100` to obtain a MAP estimate for beta.
- * Set `0<word_rho<1` for online learning
+ * Set `0<word_rho<1` for online learning.

+References
+---
+[1] Matthew Hoffman, Francis Bach, David Blei.
+Online Learning for Latent Dirichlet Allocation.
+Advances in Neural Information Processing Systems 23 (NIPS 2010).
+[2] Reactive LDA Library blogpost by Yingjie Miao for a similar Gibbs model